-Be careful with choosing a car hire company.
-Some of them have cars that are hardly roadworthy.
+Be careful when choosing a car hire company.
+Some of them have cars that are hardly roadworthy – you end up paying fines at the many police stops on the roads.
+Rather opt for a company that has recent reviews on their website.
 A car hire company with consistently excellent reviews is http://www.kibabucars.com.

 Please be aware that rental cars on Zanzibar are usually 15 years and older.
 Despite the age of the cars, they have a very low mileage since Zanzibar is a small island.
 There are no new rental cars available in Zanzibar and you will not see many new cars (privately owned) on our roads.
 Do check the car rental companies’ websites and especially their reviews!